 During educational leave, you continue to receive your regular salary.
 If you participate in educational leave courses lasting several weeks, you only have to claim part of it as educational leave from your employer.

 Yes, you determine the type and objective of the educational leave.
 The only important thing for your employer is that the courses comply with the guidelines.
 There must be at least 6 hours of instruction per day and the course must be held in a block of at least 3 days at a stretch.
 This means that our intensive courses and language trips are recognised as educational leave.

-Find out in good time from your employer about a suitable time for special leave.
-This usually lasts one week, but it is also possible to transfer the entitlement from the previous year to the next and thus extend the educational leave.
-Our Intensive Courses start regularly; the exact starting dates can be found in the respective course information.
+Check with your employer in good time to find a suitable time for the special leave.
+It usually lasts one week, but it is also possible to carry over the entitlement from the previous year to the next year, thus extending the educational leave.
+Our intensive courses start regularly; the exact starting dates can be found in the respective course information.

-You register in writing for a language course with Sprachcaffe and immediately receive a confirmation of registration for your employer.
-This will certify that you have registered for a recognised language course.
-We recommend that you register with us at least 2-3 months before the course starts.
-Some employers contribute to the costs of the educational leave, please ask them.
+You register in writing for a language course at Sprachcaffe and immediately receive a confirmation of registration for your employer.
+This will certify that you are registered for a recognised educational course.
+We recommend registering with us at least 2-3 months before the course starts.
+Some employers contribute to the costs of educational leave, please ask them.

-Simply click on the desired language and register for the intensive course, stating that you would like to take it as an educational leave.
-We currently offer intensive courses for the following foreign languages:
+Simply select the language you want and register for the intensive course there, leaving a note that you would like to take part in the language course as educational leave.
+We will then be happy to help you with the further formalities.

 You would like to register or have questions about educational leave in Frankfurt or our intensive courses?